amahaja25/second-news-app-umd/docs/index.rst

 Save app.py, reload the index page and check the terminal again.
 Lots of printing!

-We’ve been flexing our sweet new SQLAlchemy ORM, testing our skills at querying and counting and WHEREing without WHEREs, but how about we actually make this useful?
+We’ve been flexing our sweet new Peewee ORM, testing our skills at querying and counting and WHEREing without WHEREs, but how about we actually make this useful?
 In the next section we’ll take a look at how we can put this data on the actual web page.

 *****************
 Act 4: Hello HTML